VoiceOver orientation commands on Mac

 Note: When VoiceOver is on, you can enter VoiceOver commands by using the Fn and number keys with the VoiceOver modifier, as an alternative to using the function keys (F1 to F12).
 For example, to open VoiceOver Utility you can press Control-Option-Fn-8 (instead of Control-Option-F8).

-If you use the function keys (F1 through F12), you may need to press and hold the Fn key, depending on how you set the behaviour of function keys in Keyboard preferences.
+If you use the function keys (F1 to F12), you may need to also press and hold the Fn key, depending on how you set the behaviour of function keys in Keyboard settings.

 Hear a summary of open apps